Vancomycin is an antibiotic originally isolated from the bacteria Streptococcus orientalis.

 Vancomycin is processed in the kidneys, and too much drug given at once can be damaging.
 In all cases, further dosing should be guided by blood concentrations.

 For seriously ill patients, the guidelines suggest consideration of a loading dose which by definition is a one-time large dose that is given to a patient who is starting with no vancomycin in their blood.

-For non-obese adults with normal kidney function, they recommend a loading dose of 20-35mg/kg/day, with a maximum dose of 3000mg given in a single dose.
+In non-obese adults with normal kidney function, they recommend a loading dose of 20-35mg/kg/day, with a maximum dose of 3000mg given in a single dose.

 For non-obese children and neonates, a loading dose is not recommended.

 If the adult patient is obese, loading doses of 20-25mg/kg using actual body weight, up to 3000mg may be considered.